-4.6 Hyper Terminal Set-Up on the IBM Compatible PC
+4.7 Hyper Terminal Set-Up on the IBM Compatible PC

 Boot up the computer and start the serial data capture software such as the Hyper Terminal program.
-Hyper Terminal may be located in the Programs section or in the Accessories section under Communications, and Hyper Terminal will be used for the balance of the examples used in this manual.
+Hyper Terminal may be located in the Programs section or in the Accessories section under Communications.